GabyGold67/FourBitLedDigitalTube/README.md

 ## **countRestart()**(int **restartValue**)
 ### Description:
-Restarts the count to the value provided as parameter.
+Restarts the count from the value provided as parameter.
 The display is updated to reflect this change in its new value.
 ### Parameters:
 restartValue: Optional integer value, a value of 0 is set if no parameter is provided.
 The parameter due to the 4 digits limitations, must be in the range -999 <= restartValue <= 9999
 ### Return value: